nager/Nager.Date/src/Nager.Date/readme.txt

    ██    ██   ██ ██   ██ ██   ████ ██   ██        ██     ██████   ██████

-Thank you for using this project.
+Thank you for downloading this package.
+Information about this project can be found here https://github.com/nager/Nager.Date

 This package requires a license key that you receive as a GitHub sponsor. https://github.com/sponsors/nager